 This is one of the breakout games Cleveland needs to obtain respect.
 Previous outings against Baltimore and Pittsburgh failed to do the trick.
 But they are here now.
-No going back for this team, which has a chance to avenge their season-opening 38-6 shellacking by the Ravens.
+There’s no going back for this team, which has a chance to avenge its season-opening 38-6 shellacking by the Ravens.

 They look poised to break the league’s longest playoff drought of 18 years.